adam-piziak/ruroutes/README.md

   <a href="https://www.scarletbus.com"><img src="https://img.shields.io/website/https/www.scarletbus.com.svg?label=Status"></a>
 </p>
 <p>
-Welcome to the live repository for the ScarletBus web client.
+Welcome to the live repository for the ScarletMaps web client.
 This is a student created open source client for the Rutgers University transportation system.

 Changes to the master branch are automatically deployed to the live site.